locen/Tourette-model/README.md

 └── src
     ├── bg.py                   # Basal-Ganglia model
     ├── cerebellum.py           # Cerebellum model
-    ├── tics_simulation.py      # the simulation
+    ├── tics_simulation.py      # the simulation core
-    ├── parameter_manager.py    # manages the parameter of simulations
+    ├── parameter_manager.py    # manages the parameters of the simulations
     ├
     ├── ga_search.py            # run simulations as individuals within a genetic algorithm ├── ga_test.py              # run test on the results of a genetic algorithm run with ga_search.py